Nyayic/fanny.hashnode.blog/clx2shamx000509jq7x2f029o.md

 ---

 In this guide, let's build a simple Pomodoro timer tool.
-This project is ideal for you to practice HTML, CSS and Javascript.
+This project is ideal for you to practice HTML, CSS, and Javascript.

 ## Step 1: Set up your Project